Ixigo

-ixigo (pronounced "ik-si-go") is an Indian AI-based online travel portal, launched in 2007.
-Headquartered in Gurgaon, ixigo aggregates and compares real-time travel information, prices and availability for flights, trains, buses, and hotels, and allows ticket booking through its associate websites and apps.
+ixigo (pronounced "ik-si-go") is an Indian online travel portal headquartered in Gurgaon.
+Launched in 2007, ixigo aggregates real-time travel information, prices and availability for flights, trains, buses, and hotels, and allows ticket booking through its associate websites and apps.

 History

 ixigo (Le Travenues Technology, Pvt.
-Ltd.) was started by Rajnish Kumar and Aloke Bajpai in June 2007, with the launch of their flights metasearch website.
+Ltd.) was started by IITK alumni Rajnish Kumar and Aloke Bajpai in June 2007, with the launch of their flights metasearch website.
 In 2008, it introduced a hotel search engine on its website.

 In early 2014 ixigo launched its train ticket booking app.

 In February 2021, ixigo acquired the train discovery and ticketing platform Confirmtkt in a cash and stock deal.
 In August 2021, ixigo acquired the bus ticket booking and fleet management portal AbhiBus in a cash and stock deal.

+The company went public in June 2024, listing on NSE and BSE.

 Funding

 In August 2011, ixigo received $18.5 million investment from SAIF Partners and MakeMyTrip.
 In June 2015, smartphone maker Micromax Informatics invested an undisclosed amount in ixigo.
 In March 2017, ixigo closed a funding of $15 million in Series B round by venture capital firm Sequoia Capital India and Fosun RZ Capital.

 In July 2021, it raised US$53 million in its pre-IPO round led by GIC with participation from investors including Orios Venture Partners, Trifecta Capital, Info Edge Ventures, among others.